xl-code/expressconnect/intl.en-US/Pricing/Billing of Express Cloud Connect instances.md

 # Billing of Express Cloud Connect instances {#concept_188706 .concept}

-The billing of Express Cloud Connect instances involves fees charged by Alibaba Cloud and third parties.
+The billing of Express Cloud Connect \(ECC\) instances involves fees charged by Alibaba Cloud and third parties.

 ## Billing method {#section_jd0_qpw_e4l .section}

-Express Cloud Connect instances are charged using the Subscription-billing method.
+ECC instances are charged using the Subscription-billing method.
 The minimum billing period of a Subscription is six months.

 If you need to change the billing method, you can open a ticket.